-So to celebrate the city's Whovian links and to welcome Capaldi to our screens, we've created the very first 'Whovian Guide to Glasgow'.
+So to celebrate the city's Whovian links, we've created the very first 'Whovian Guide to Glasgow'.
 Take a journey to over a dozen locations around Glasgow, and learn about how each spot is linked to the iconic TV series and Peter Capaldi.
 Enjoy!

 The Whovian Guide

 Peter Capaldi attended St Ninian's High School, situated about 20 minutes outside Glasgow city centre, in the 1970's and during this time formed his very own Doctor Who Fan Club.
 The joining fee was 20p and members could pay to have their own Tom Baker-style scarf knitted!
 Peter even wrote a letter to the Radio Times announcing the formation of the club.
 Little did his clubmates know that the young Peter would go on to become the 12th Doctor Who.